Information technology tools and resources at the UW

 - You will be returned to the Preconfigured Server Settings Wizard.
 Wait to see the message: “Connection Test: Completed Successfully.
 Click [Next] to continue.”
 Click Next.

 Note: You may see an error message after your first attempt to log in that says: “Connection Test: Failed; you may need to edit the settings manually.
 Click [Next] to continue.”
 This can happen when the system does not recognize the Canvas server name.
 If you get this message, click Next, and then click Continue.
 This takes you to the Publish Wizard.
 Under Choose an existing server, or “add new server” to add settings information for a new server, select the name you entered on the previous attempt.
 Enter your UW NetID and password, and click OK.
 On the Canvas log-in page, click Authorize.
 The system should now recognize the server name.

 - Click Finish.
 This returns you to the Publish Wizard.
 Click Next.

 - Under Select assessment type, choose Graded Quiz.
 Under Specify server action and item name, choose Create and enter a name.
 Click Next.

 - Under Click in the area or folder to publish to, find and click on the name of your course.
 Click Next.

 - A status window appears.
 Wait until you see “– Publish Complete Successfully –“.
 Click Finish.

 - Navigate to the Canvas course into which you imported the quiz.

 - In the course navigation, click Quizzes.
 Navigate to the quiz you imported and click it.
-In the upper right-hand corner, click the blue Publish Quiz button.
+In the upper right-hand corner, click Publish.
 You will be notified that the quiz is published.

 - Click Edit.
 In the Settings tab, review the settings for your quiz.
 In the Questions tab, review the imported questions.
 To see all of the questions expanded, select the Show Question Details box.
 To edit a question, hover over it to reveal the pencil icon.
 To delete a question, click X.